-It pops in all sorts of beverages, moisturising products and sunburn remedies.
-Here is an example of how you can make your own gel http://www.wikihow.com/Make-Aloe-Vera-Gel
+Aloe extract pops up in all sorts of beverages, moisturising products and sunburn remedies.
+Here is an example of how you can make your own gel http://www.wikihow.com/Make-Aloe-Vera-Gel.

 Here is a cut leaf showing the gel: